cumbof/chopin2/README.md

 --memory    -- Executor memory
 ```

-List of arguments for the execution of the classifier on an NVidia powered GPU:
+List of arguments for the execution of the classifier on NVidia powered GPUs:
 ```
 --gpu       -- Build the classification model on an NVidia powered GPU.
                This argument is ignored if --spark is specified